 9. You may be their only chance

 A kitten will almost always find a home; many seniors don’t.
-So why not give them a chance of a loving new home?
+So why not give them a chance at a loving new home?
 They will reward you with many years of cuddles and love.
 I have adopted several adult cats and have not once regretted doing so.

 Where to adopt a senior cat

 Almost all animal shelters have senior cats who desperately need a loving home.
-If you are looking for a purebred cat, some breeders are often looking for a new home for a former breeding cat.
-Speak to your local cat association.
+If you are looking for a purebred cat, some breeders are often looking for a new home for a former breeding cat, speak to your local cat association.